bytespider/jsOAuth/README.md

 # jsOAuth - JavaScript OAuth library

-jsOAuth is a javascript library implimenting the OAuth protocol. jsOAuth aims to form the basis of custom service objects such as Twitter.
-Both Yahoo and Twitter OAuth services will be catered for in the first release.
+jsOAuth is a javascript library implimenting the OAuth protocol. jsOAuth aims to form the basis of custom clients such as Twitter and  Yahoo.

-Written in JavaScript, jsOAuth aims to be a fully featured OAUth library for use in Adobe AIR and Appcelerator Titanium projects.
+Written in JavaScript, jsOAuth aims to be a fully featured OAUth library for use in Adobe AIR, Appcelerator Titanium and PhoneGAP.
+In fact, anywhere that javascript can be used and has cross-domain XMLHttpRequests.

 ## Features

 ### Core

-  * Authorisation storage
   * Single authorisation entry-point
   * Debug mode for testing localy in Firefox, see index.html for example